 An air conditioner that is the wrong size

 Size matters when it comes to your air conditioner.
 Air conditioners cool your home and dehumidify it, the latter of which takes longer to accomplish.
 However, when you have an oversized air conditioning unit, it won’t run for very long because it will cool off the house quickly and then turn off, not having a chance to fully dehumidify the house and making it feel stuffy.
 You also don’t want a unit that is too small to cool your home because it will run constantly, trying to cool the entire house, and will run up your energy bill.
 A properly-sized unit will work much more efficiently to cool your home, not running too little or too much.
 It will help your energy bill and make your home less susceptible to moisture issues.

 It is best to have an HVAC professional identify the best size for your home.
 They will calculate the required size for your air conditioner by doing a Manual J load calculation, which is a detailed analysis of your home’s central air conditioning and heating needs based on factors such as your home’s square footage, ceiling height, the type of insulation you have, the type of windows you have, the climate in which you live, if you have a basement or slab, what color your roof is, etc.

-Stiles Heating & Cooling can check your HVAC system and ductwork for any of these issues and correct them.
+Stiles Heating, Cooling, & Plumbing can check your HVAC system and ductwork for any of these issues and correct them.
 Contact us today to start improving your low airflow.